tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

   - how do we convert the canvas to a gray scale image?
 - #5  - Show Image
 - #6  - Stop using an insecure image
-- #7  - Try this: grab the emboss filter from [Web Audio Visualizer II]() and get it working here
+- #7  - Try this: grab the *emboss* filter from [Web Audio Visualizer - Part II](./HW-AV-2.md) and get it working here

 **sprite-literals-and-filters-start.html**